wyatt8740/idb/README.md

 ~/.ssh/authorized_keys` (where you are logged in with the account you want to run your `idb` commands as on the device).

 #### History

 As an Android developer with an old jailbroken iPhone 4S I toy with occasionally, I was getting annoyed with typing in `ssh`/`scp` commands constantly to make my device do things, so I decided to write a script for it.

-You'll want to edit the script itself if you want it to work. `sshd` listens by default on port 22, but I run it on port 50022 on my iDevice, so that at the bare minimum will need changing.

-All the variables that I think are likely to need changing are near the top of the file (right below the comment block which contains further documentation).